From Dublin to the Cliffs of Moher: 4 Best Ways to Get There

 3. From Dublin to the Cliffs of Moher by Car

 If you don't have your own car, car rentals are certainly a good option for those wanting to travel between Dublin and the Cliffs of Moher.
-While a round trip can take around six hours, expect to spend longer on the road if you want to explore other points of interest such as Galway.
+While a round trip can take around six hours depending on your chosen route and stops along the way (it is after all a pretty and scenic drive).

 Fortunately for those in a hurry, it's pretty much motorway all the way, apart from the last section along the A460 and A476 from Gort to the cliffs.
 Parking is plentiful at the visitor center, and is free with admission.